google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • Some people use a water dipped paint brush or a water painter pen to draw along the edge they want to tear before ripping it.
 This can help to make the edges a little straighter or controlled.

 • Sometimes I use a tearing ruler to rip along the edges of longer pieces of paper, such as a 12" x 12" scrapbook page.
-These rulers already have an interesting and uneven edge and using them as a guide for your ripping action can create a wonderfully designed effect.
+These rulers already have an interesting and uneven edge and using them as a guide for your ripping action can create a wonderfully designed effect, without the crafter accidentally tearing a paper too much or in the wrong direction.

 • Something else you can do once the white layer is exposed is to sponge or ink it in a colour that contrasts or compliments your project.